 Ryan: I did.
 I used a Polaroid camera and some cool Microsoft Paint effects to really spruce things up.
 Nice, huh?

 Joshua: No you didn’t, you don’t even own a Polaroid camera.
-Our friends Adam Dressler, Mick Evans, and Hillary Hopkins did our photography.
-Adam is a preacher at a church in Cincinnati; we went to high school with him in the 90s.
-Mick is a musician, a photographer, and he works for one of our favorite coffeehouses, Dayton-based Boston Stoker.
-Hillary is also a photographer in Dayton and she also works at Boston Stoker.
-They are both great people and I’m sure they would love to take pictures for you if you’d like to pay them a little cash.
-There are plenty of goofy photos of us here.
+Our friends Adam Dressler does most of our photography.
+Adam is a pastor at a church in Cincinnati; we went to high school with him in the 90s.
+There are plenty of his goofy photos of us here.

 Ryan: Send me a fax or a telegram or, preferably, a note via carrier pigeon.

 Joshua: Yeah, but if that doesn’t work, you can visit our contact page.

 Question: Why are you guys so freaking cool and funny and handsome?